The two of them step out of Mumbai’s Victoria Terminus. And step over a dead man.

 There are First, Second and Third class waiting rooms.
 And even First, Second and Third class toilets.

 Kemp and Passepartout sit on the platform and wait for their train.
 It is delayed.

 “I guess we’re going to be here a while,” Kemp says.
 “I’m going for a walk around.”

 “Mmm mmm,” says Passepartout.
 Not looking up from her book.

 Kemp walks to the end of the line.
-Looks at the late, sun-smeared scene.
+Looks at the late afternoon, sun-smeared scene.

 He watches trains pull in and watches them empty and then fill again, like an old lung.
 Before the trains then pull off, doors open, men hanging from openings in a mass of legs and bodies.
 The purposeful dawdlers slapping down the platform in loose sandals to jump on the back of the departing, lumbering, blue carriages, and heave themselves up onto the roofs.